plamarque/sphinx-poc/docs/GettingStarted/PLFHomepage/Creating-content.rst

 Uploading a file
 ~~~~~~~~~~~~~~~~~~~~~

 Simply select Upload a File from the drop-down menu.
-See `Sharing a
-File <#Sharing-Link-and-File>`__
-for more details.
+See :ref:`Sharing a File <Sharing-Link-and-File>` for more details.

 .. _Creating a Wiki: